delatbabel/admin/docs/actions.md

 <a name="dynamic-messages"></a>
 ## Dynamic Messages

 It's possible to pass in anonymous functions to any of the custom action text fields (`title`, `confirmation`, and any of the `messages` keys).
-These anonymous functions will be passed the relevant Eloquent model or settings config object.
+These anonymous functions will be passed the relevant Eloquent model.
 For example:

     'ban_user' => array(
         'title' => function($model)